FelixPetriconi/enum_extend/README.md

 Motivation
 ----------
-C++, the STL and boost lacks some often needed functionality in regard to enums:
+C++, the STL and boost lack some often needed functionality in regard to enums:
 * It is not possible to iterate over all defined enumerated values.
-* There is no operator++/-- to advance to the next defined enumerated value.
+* There are no pre or postfix ++/-- operators to advance to the next defined enumerated value.
 * Often enumerated values needs a string representation to further operations - at least to log those into files.

 Enum Extend Library Overview